alexaandru/nvim-lspupdate/README.md

 used any of the others at all, so can't tell if or how well they work.

 Feedback (as well as PRs) are more than welcome :-)

+### Roadmap

+In no particular order:

+- dry run (show but don't actually run the commands);
+- integration tests;
+- add support for github binary releases;
+- make the config configurable by end users (so they can override particular entries and use alternate sources/versions/etc.);
+- add a nice way to handle "complicated installs" (yes sumenko_lua, that includes you);
+- give a way to end users to control if the packages (for a particular LSP or package kind) are "merged" into a single command or handled individually;
+- ensure it runs well on all of {Linux,MacOS,Windows}.